 The most important guideline regarding chickens is that your chickens must avoid creating so-called “nuisance conditions.”
 While open to interpretation, “nuisance conditions” include foul smells, flies, vermin, and excessive noise.
 Another important guideline is to ensure your neighbors do not complain.
 The city takes neighbor complaints about chickens seriously into account.
 If you’re anticipating problems, you may even want to consult your neighbors prior to investing in your first chickens.
 Likewise, you may want to test the waters by starting on a small scale.

 For the most part, your chickens—unless you’re running a commercial operation out of your backyard—are simply considered pets.
 This means that in New York City, just as you don’t need a permit to keep a cat or dog, there is no need to get a permit to keep a chicken or many chickens.
 Likewise, there’s no need to keep your chickens caged up.
 They are free to roam around your property as they please.
 To avoid potential complaints from neighbors, however, you will are advised to take extra precautions to ensure your chickens stay on your property.
 In other words, fence proofing may be a good idea.
 While not required by law, if you do want to build a chicken coop, the city’s bylaws are also extremely flexible.
 Your coop can be located anywhere on your property and built without obtaining a permit.

 If there’s any doubt that NYC is an extremely chicken-friendly city, look no further than the city’s own Department of Parks & Recreation.
-In June, they even sponsored a workshop for residents interested in learning how to raise their own chickens.
+They periodically sponsor workshops for residents interested in learning how to raise their own chickens.

 Image by Steven-L-Johnson